benitomartin/youtube-llm/README.md

 ## 🫵 App Deployment

 The up can be used running `streamlit run app.py` in the terminal.
-There are 2 option on the side bar.
-Q&A or Summarize.
-I recommend to use videos no longer than 5 min of speech due to the model tokens limitations.
+There are 2 options on the side bar, Q&A or Summarize.
+I recommend using videos no longer than 5 min of speech due to the model tokens' limitations.

-The first option allows to get a Q&A assistant to make questions about the video.
+The first option allows a Q&A assistant to ask questions about the video.

 <p align="center">
     <img src="images/qa.png" />
 </p>

-The second option allow to get a summary of the video.
+The second option allows us to get a summary of the video.

 <p align="center">
     <img src="images/summary.png" />